bwoodsend/hirola/README.rst

 For this example,
 let's give ourselves something a bit more substantial to work on.
-The full text of Shakespeare's Hamlet play will do:
+Counting word frequencies in Shakespeare's Hamlet play is the trendy example for ``collections.Counter`` and it's what we'll use too.

 .. code-block:: python